-Standardized health care performance measures are used by a range of health care stakeholders for a variety of purposes.
-Measures help clinicians, hospitals and other providers understand whether the care they provide their patients is optimal and appropriate, and if not, where to focus their efforts to improve.
+Standardized health care performance measures are used by a range of stakeholders for a variety of purposes.
+These quality measures help clinicians, hospitals and other providers understand if the care they provide their patients is optimal and appropriate and, if not, where to focus their efforts to improve.

 Public and private payers also use measures for feedback and benchmarking purposes, public reporting and incentive-based payment.
-Moreover, quality measures are an essential part of making the cost and quality of health care more transparent to all, particularly for those who make decisions about the care they or their loved ones need.
-For each type of quality information that may need to be collected, there is a type of measure suited to its purpose.
+Quality measures are an essential part of making the cost and quality of health care more transparent to all, particularly for those who make decisions about the care they or their loved ones need.
+For each piece of information collected, there is a measure suited to its purpose.

 Quality measures apply to various aspects of health care.
-Avedis Donabedian, M.D., a pioneer in the science of measuring health care quality, identified three overarching categories: structure, process, and outcomes.
-These are still widely used today.
-In brief and as defined by Agency for Healthcare Research and Quality (AHRQ):
+Avedis Donabedian, M.D., a pioneer in the science of measuring health care quality, identified three overarching categories that are widely used today: structure, process, and outcomes.
+As defined by the Agency for Healthcare Research and Quality (AHRQ):

-- Structure measures examine the resources and organizational arrangements are in place to deliver care
+- Structure measures examine the resources and organizational arrangements in place to deliver care.

-- Process measures examine appropriate physician and other provider activities are carried out to deliver care
+- Process measures examine appropriate physician and other provider activities carried out to deliver care.

-Due to a gap in standardized measures suitable for accountability uses in pediatrics, CHA has developed a measure selection framework focused predominantly on such measures.
+Due to a gap in standardized measures suitable for use in pediatrics, CHA developed a measure selection framework focused on such measures.

 Not all measures are suitable for all efforts or programs.
-For example, a structural measure identifying whether a hospital unit has any active quality improvement program in place may be suitable measure in the hospital's C-suite scorecard.
-However, such a measure (any QI program) may not be suitable for payment without additional information about the program and its effectiveness.
+For example, a structural measure identifying whether a hospital unit has an active quality improvement program may be a suitable measure in the hospital's C-suite scorecard.
+However, such a measure may not be suitable for payment without additional information about the program and its effectiveness.
 It is critical to understand the limitations of a specific measure, and the intended use of measure results for a specific effort or program.

 Principles for programs of accountability

-Accountability programs compare hospitals or health care practitioners to either a benchmark or to each other for the purposes of public reporting, consumer selection, pay for performance, or other programs tying quality and cost (e.g., bundled payment, accountable care organizations).
+Accountability programs compare hospitals or health care practitioners either to a benchmark or to each other for the purposes of public reporting, consumer selection, pay for performance, or other programs connecting quality and cost, such as bundled payment or accountable care organizations.

-Children’s hospitals have identified best practices for decision- and policy-makers when tying consequences (i.e., accountability) to quality measurement.
+Children’s hospitals have identified best practices for decision- and policymakers when tying accountability to quality measurement.
 Any program evaluating a hospital or health system that produces results upon which decisions may be made must be carefully structured.

 Transparent.
-Programs of accountability must be fully transparent about the quality measures utilized such that all stakeholders (e.g., consumers, caregivers, employers, providers, etc.) are aware of all measure topics, detailed measure specifications, data sources, and time periods to which the measures will be applied.
-Further, the possibility that varying levels of performance may be implied within the program must be fully transparent up front.
+Programs of accountability must be fully transparent about the quality measures used so all stakeholders are aware of measure topics, detailed measure specifications, data sources, and time periods to which the measures will be applied.
+The possibility that varying levels of performance may be implied within the program must be fully transparent up front.